0xdzs/tonpo/README.md

 Tonpo - Fell the tempo of Ton

 TODO:
-- add a copy pate button to copy the token's CA
+- add broadcast bot to send notifications to users
 - add a pool details page to show the pools breakdown
 - add a share button to share the token
 - integrate with telegram notifications for buy signals